openkruise/kruise/README.md

 - [Deletion Protection](https://openkruise.io/en-us/docs/deletion_protection.html): Provides a safety policy which could help users protect Kubernetes resources and applications' availability from the cascading deletion mechanism.

+- [PodUnavailableBudget](https://openkruise.io/en-us/docs/podunavailablebudget.html): In voluntary disruption scenarios, PodUnavailableBudget can achieve the effect of preventing application disruption or SLA degradation, which greatly improves the high availability of application services.

+- [WorkloadSpread](https://openkruise.io/en-us/docs/workloadspread.html): Constrain the spread of stateless workload, which empowers single workload the abilities for multi-domain and elastic deployment.

 ## Key Features

 - **In-place update**